EDUCATING, EMPOWERING, ENGAGING

 The Transforming Missouri project creates connections with Missourians in order to reduce prejudice toward the transgender community using persuasive storytelling. ¬†

-The project utilizes deep persuasion phone banking focused on sharing personal stories about being transgender or knowing and loving someone who is transgender, to lastingly reduce prejudice against transgender people and make it easier to win and retain support for LGBTQ equality.
+The project utilizes leadership training on sharing personal stories about being transgender or knowing and loving someone who is transgender, to have deep persuasion conversations with community members to lastingly reduce prejudice against transgender people and make it easier to win and retain support for LGBTQ equality.

 ABOUT THE PROJECT

 PROMO, Missouri‚Äôs statewide LGBTQ advocacy organization, began building this project in 2018, with the vision of building a bigger base of public support for LGBTQ equality.
 PROMO believes strongly in a collaborative approach and sought community partners to help grow the project into Transforming Missouri.
-Thanks to our partners at the Human Rights Campaign and MOVE, we have successfully launched in Springfield and St. Louis, and will be coming to a city near you with community partners in your area throughout 2019!
+Thanks to our partners at the Human Rights Campaign and MOVE, we have successfully launched in Springfield and St. Louis, and will be coming to more communities in Missouri with community partners in your area throughout 2020!

 PROMO, the Human Rights Campaign, MOVE, and our collaborative partners envision a state where everyone has full equality in the hearts and minds of their fellow Missourians.
 This project is doing just that; engaging our neighbors about what it means to be LGBTQ in a state without protections.
 By doing this work, and specifically focusing on protections for the transgender community, we aim to build lasting support for LGBTQ equality in the areas that need it the most.